anushka-1205/cogniwell/README.md

 ## 🧠 Features

-- **Cognitive Tests & Therapy**: Modules for dementia, Parkinson's, and vision tests and therapy activities.
+- **Comprehensive Screening & Therapy**: Offers modules covering motor skills, memory, and visual detection across cognitive domains.
+The system includes tests and therapy activities with threshold‑based risk labeling (Red/Yellow/Green).

-- **Questionnaires**: Collects user responses that can help track progress.
+- **Self‑Administered Assessments**: Patients can complete assessments independently, while data streams to caregivers in real time.
+This allows simultaneous monitoring of dozens of users from a single dashboard.

-- **Reporting**: User reports generated based on test results.
+- **Caregiver Visibility**: Dashboards give caregivers quick access to recent therapy sessions, progress reports, risk status, and questionnaire results enabling proactive support without constant manual checking.

-- **Session Management**: Game sessions are tracked and stored.
+- **Elder‑Friendly, Bilingual UI**: The interface is optimized for older adults with clear navigation and large elements, and it supports both Hindi and English to cater to a diverse user base.

-- **User Authentication**: Separate login flows for caregivers and users.
+- **Automated Session Tracking**: Game sessions are recorded and scored automatically, ensuring consistent therapy activation based on predefined thresholds.

-- **Role-based Authorization**: Middleware enforces access control for caregivers and users.
+- **Secure Authentication**: Role‑based access control differentiates between patients and caregivers, using JWT tokens and middleware to protect sensitive routes and data.

 ---